ScammrsNvrDie/Perambulate/Stories/submission/KennedyK_EchoesoftheVoid/Echoes of the Void.md

 |     Carbonaceous Material: Possible  |
 |     Trace Elements: Potential        |

+2566...
 2...
-6...
-3...
+63...
 The Numbers Displayed no brighter, no dimmer...
-Brighter than a yellow fire's light, than [the presence](https://github.com/ScammrsNvrDie/Perambulate/wiki/Presence-Beacon) beyond the screens
+[The presence](https://github.com/ScammrsNvrDie/Perambulate/wiki/Presence-Beacon) bares no merit as it looms beyond the screens

-They yet speak, boulder, louder, brighter!
+They yet speak, bolder, louder!
-Ere, it grew in an ultimate part what is set forth in this scene
+in this scene